Dreams of the number one: the unit in which your life asks what it means to be one

 “The number one in a dream is not arithmetic.
 It is a quiet question: how are you with yourself alone right now — alone or whole, first or solitary, beginning or standing apart.”

-The number one is one of the most polysemous symbols of dreaming.
+The number one is a polysemous symbol of dreaming.
 It can be seen literally (the digit 1 on a door, on a board, on a clock) or felt (one person, one object, one flower, one possibility).
 The unit works at the crossing of several themes: solitude, leadership, wholeness, beginning.
 The same digit can speak of the fact that you are alone — and that this hurts.
 Or that for the first time you stand on your own feet — and this is a resource.
 Or that you are leading.
 Or that something new is beginning in your life.
 The psyche chooses this symbol with precision: in it the question of your independence and your place among others meets.

 Such dreams arrive in moments when a conversation about yourself as a separate figure has ripened in you.